Skip to main content

 Original Purpose

-Originally a coaching inn on the vital London-Dover road, serving travelers, stagecoach passengers, and providing stabling for horses.
+Originally a coaching inn on the vital London-Dover road, serving travellers, stagecoach passengers, and providing stabling for horses.

 Historical Significance